China Railways SS8

-Production

-A total of 245 (0001–0243, 2001–2002) SS8s have been built since 1994.
-Batch production commenced in 1997.

 Routes

 The only route they were used on was the Jingguang line, the railway line linking Beijing West railway station with Guangzhou, Guangdong.
 The SS8 currently serves the Shanghai–Kowloon through train and the Beijing–Kowloon through train.

 Speed record

 On June 24, 1998, the SS8 broke the Chinese rail speed record by achieving a top speed of 239.6 km/h on a test run between Xuchang and Xiaoshangqiao.
 The locomotive used was fleet number 0001.

 Use on KCR

 When the Guangzhou–Shenzhen railway was electrified, China Railway extended through trains into Hong Kong via the Kowloon–Canton Railway (KCR) East Rail line.
 These trains were initially hauled by an SS8 locomotive but their pantographs were considered harmful to KCR's catenary even after necessary conversions had been made.
 So, for a long time, China Railways DF11 diesel locomotives were used.
 After KCR provided their technical requirements of HK-compliance pantographs to China Railway, the company adapted some of their SS8's in order to meet the pantograph requirements.
-As of March 2010, the SS8 is still the only China Railway electric locomotive allowed to access Hong Kong.
+As of March 2010, the SS8 was still the only China Railway electric locomotive allowed to access Hong Kong.

+Locomotive-hauled services have been cancelled after the COVID-19 pandemic, replaced by Guangzhou–Shenzhen–Hong Kong Express Rail Link.